This post may contain affiliate links. Please read our disclosure policy.

 - 8 oz unsalted butter, cubed

-- 2 tbsp creme fraiche
+- 2 tbsp créme fraîche

-- black pepper
+- black pepper, to taste

-- Freshly grated nutmeg to taste
+- flaky sea salt, to taste

 Instructions

 - Bring to a simmer and cook them covered until fork tender, about 10-15 minutes.
+They should break easily when pierced with a fork.

 - Keeping the heat on low, add the butter little bits at a time until fully incorporated.
 Add nutmeg.

 - Finish with créme fraîche.
-Add more of the milk if needed.
+Add more of the warm milk if needed.
 Turn heat off and salt to taste.

 Nutrition